acroucher/PyTOUGH/README.md

 # What's new in PyTOUGH?

-The latest stable version is 1.3.8, which has:
+The latest stable version is 1.3.9, which has:

+* Better support for exporting grids containing columns with more than four sides to VTK

-* Ability to plot block-averaged flow vectors on layer and slice plots
+* Ability to plot connection flow arrows on mulgrid layer and slice plots

-* Support for TOUGHREACT SAVE/INCON files

-* Ability to specify characters to use for node and column names when creating mulgrid objects (allows creation of larger grids)
+* Improved calculation of column centroids

-* More accurate calculation of flux matrices (used for generating block-averaged flow vectors for visualization)
+* Improved calculation of connection geometry parameters and flux matrices

+* new demote_block() method for t2grids- to move blocks to the end of the block list

+* improved reading of some AUTOUGH2 listing files

+* improved reading of some exotically-formatted Fortran floating point data

 as well as various bug fixes and other minor enhancements.